Exploiting Low Scanwidth to Resolve Soft Polytomies: Deciding Soft Tree Containment

+With \cref{lem:strfdiffoutfd} at hand, we now show that stretching preserves the collection of trees that a network softly displays.

-\lemstrsd* \begin{proof}[Proof of \cref{lem:strsd}] \proofright{} First, assume that $N$ softly displays $T$.
+\begin{restatable}{lemma}{lemstrsd} Let $N$ be any network and let $T$ be any tree.
+Then, $N$ softly displays $T$ if and only if $\str(N)$ softly displays $T$. \end{restatable} \begin{proof} \proofright{} First, assume that $N$ softly displays $T$.
 There is a binary out-resolution $N''$ of a binary in-resolution $N'$ of $N$ as well as a binary resolution $T'$ of $T$ such that $N''$ firmly displays $T'$.
 From \cref{lem:strfdiffoutfd}, it follows that $\str(N')$ firmly displays $T'$.
 Since $\str(N')$ is a binary resolution of $\str(N)$, we conclude that $\str(N)$ softly displays $T$.

 \proofleft{} Second, suppose that $\str(N)$ softly displays $T$.
 Then, there is a binary resolution $T'$ of $T$ that is firmly displayed by some binary resolution of $\str(N)$.
 Any such binary resolution of $\str(N)$ may be assumed to have the form $\str(N')$ for some binary in-resolution $N'$ of $N$.
 To summarize, $\str(N')$ firmly displays $T'$.
 From \cref{lem:strfdiffoutfd}, it follows that there is a binary out-resolution $N''$ of $N'$ that firmly displays $T'$.
 Because $N''$ is a binary resolution of $N$, this implies that $N$ softly displays $T$. \end{proof}